Huixxi/Algorithm-with-Cplusplus/Competitive Programmer’s Handbook/Chapter 10: Bit manipulation/README.md

   * Counting Subgrids: [750.
 Number Of Corner Rectangles -- Google](https://leetcode.com/problems/number-of-corner-rectangles/)
 * Dynamic Programming
   * Optimal selection
-  * From permutations to subsets
+  * From permutations to subsets: Using dynamic programming, it is often possible to change an iteration over permutations into an iteration over subsets, that change reduce `n!` to `2^n`.
   * Counting subsets